 - Does the American Foxhound tolerate hot weather well?

 - The coat of the American Foxhound is short enough that it can tolerate relatively hot weather without too much difficulty.
 However, if you keep your dog outside during the hot weather you should provide a place where the dog can go for shelter from the heat and sun.
 This is true of all breeds of dogs as sun stroke and heat stroke are two conditions that plague dogs as well as other animals because most do not sweat.
+(See List of Dogs That Are Poorly Suited for Hot Weather.)

 - Is the American Foxhound an affectionate pet with family members?

 - The American Foxhound loves to be around people and other family members.
 They are very strong pack animals so they need to be in groups, whether with other dogs or human counterparts.
+(See List of Dogs That Are Not Affectionate With Family.)

 - Are American Foxhounds friendly around kids?